anoro/CampanaPhishing/README.md

 ## Features

-The program is able to send this kind of phishing emails spoofing it
+The program is able to send this kind of phishing emails templates to spoofing:

-- Banks
+- Antivirus (BitDefender)
 - Atalassian
-- OneDrive/Office(Recovery/MFA-QR)
-- Zones to rent an office-
-- Adobe
+- Adobe (developing)
 - AWS
+- Banks
+- Bitwarden
 - DocuSign
+- Giveaway Phishing
+- OneDrive/Office
+    - Recovery account
+    - MFA-QR
+- Zones to rent an office
-- Zoom
+- Zoom (developing)

 And developing...